mighty-gerbils/gerbil/doc/guide/intro.md

 ```

 The difference between the 3 executable compilation modes can be summarized as follows:
-- By default, an compiles with separate module compilation and links to the precompiled
+- By default, executable binaries are compiled with separate module compilation and link
-  gerbil library (`libgerbil`).
+  to the  precompiled gerbil library (`libgerbil`).
   If the system was configured with `--enable-shared`, then this
   will be a shared library; otherwise it will be a static library archive.
   Note that the executable may have some additionl dynamic library
-  dependencies from stdlib foreign code , and also links to `libgambit` which will be
+  dependencies from stdlib foreign code, and also links to `libgambit` which will be
   a shared library when the system is configured with `--enable-shared`.
 - When `-full-program-optimization` is passed to `gxc`, then the compiler will perform
   full program optimization with all gerbil library dependencies.
 This will result
   in better performance, albeit at the cost of increased compilation time;
   this can be minutes for complex programs, while
-  separately linked executables compile in second(s).
+  separately linked executables compile in a second.
 Furthermore, because
   dependencies are compiled in together, you can apply declarations like `(not safe)`
   to the whole program using the `-prelude` directive.
 This can result
   in potentially significant performance gains at the expense of safety.
   Note that an executable compiled with full program optimization still links to `libgambit`.
 - An executable module can also be compiled as a plain dynamic module and then
-  executed with the `gerbil` universal binary.
+  executed with the `gerbil` universal binary (or `gxi`).
   This dynamic mode of executables is useful for development, as they compile
   instantly and do not need to be recompiled while you are working on their
   dependencies.